-Every writer knows that the basic requirements for the enterprise are language, grasp of the subject matter and logic.
-You need language to communicate your thoughts to others while logic helps you to make a sense of it all.
+Every writer knows that the basic requirements for the enterprise are language, a grasp of the subject matter, and logic.
+You need language to communicate your thoughts to others, while logic helps you sense it all.
 This is what births conviction and persuasion.
-This is what brings about a shift in a person’s earlier position or view on a subject matter.
+This brings about a shift in a person’s earlier position or view on a subject matter.

 Sola Abegunde, a faceless author of a watery piece written to attack the Oyo State governor, is bereft of this elementary knowledge.
 Hence, he only succeeded in embarrassing himself in his bid to cast aspersion on the choice of the vast majority of Oyo State people.

-Ordinarily, I would have ignored his futile and puerile attempt to rake muck against His Excellency, Engr.
-Makinde, but it is important to put both him and his cowardly sponsors in their place and expose their nincompoopery for what it is.
+Normally, I would have disregarded his pointless and petty attempts to sabotage His Excellency, Engr.
+Makinde, but it is crucial to hold him and his cowardly supporters accountable and reveal their incompetence.

 This is a statement that a JSS1 student of any secondary school in Oyo State will not make.
-How can a person who lacks a simple understanding of the use of concord in a sentence roar against the education system of a state that has been widely acknowledged as one of the leading lights in the country?
-How can a person who keeps repeating a mistake that Basic 7 students in public schools in Oyo State will not condemn an education system that every right-thinking member of the society applauds?
+How can a person who lacks a simple understanding of the use of concord in a sentence roar against a state’s education system widely acknowledged as one of the leading lights in the country?
+How can a person who keeps repeating a mistake that Basic seven students in public schools in Oyo State will not condemn an education system that every right-thinking member of the society applauds?

-Then this: When it comes to hypnotizing his victims, spellbound dribbling and playing havoc with their sensibilities while ensuring that in the end, even those you expected to be clever and intelligent fell for Makinde’s antics and cheaply so.
+Then this: When hypnotising his victims, spellbound dribbling and playing havoc with their sensibilities while ensuring that in the end, even those you expected to be clever and intelligent fell for Makinde’s antics and cheaply so.

 Pray, what manner of construction is this?
 Need I say more than this fellow is unfit for the chore his taskmasters assigned him?

-Rather than bellyaching over the matter of relieving parents of paying N3,000 as school levy per child, what Abegunde should have done is to ask the parents how the abolition has affected them or their children’s education.
-The fact out there is that despite the stoppage of the levy, the quality of education in the state has been on the upswing.
+Rather than bellyaching over relieving parents of paying N3,000 as school levy per child, Abegunde should have asked the parents how the abolition has affected them or their children’s education.
+The fact out there is that despite the levy’s stoppage, the state’s education quality has been on the upswing.
 It is also public knowledge that no fewer than 50,000 out-of-school children have returned to school.
 How can any serious-minded person rail against such a policy?

 On the Ibadan chieftaincy matter, when former Governor Abiola Ajimobi (may God rest his soul) mooted the idea of installing Ibadan High Chiefs as their Royal Highnesses, what Makinde said was that the idea of transforming the traditional institution should have come from members of the institution and not forced on them by the government.
 This is why the Oyo State Chieftaincy Law was amended recently to accommodate the changes that members of the institution are yearning for.
 The difference between the handling of the Ibadan chieftaincy matter by former Governor Ajimobi and Governor Makinde is that while the former adopted a top-down style, the latter employed a bottom-top approach.
 It is common knowledge across the globe that the bottom-top approach works better and serves the purpose of the people better.